-Importantly, the nonlocality introduced by $F(\Box/M_*^2)$ does not alter the particle content of the theory.
-The pole structure of the propagators remains unchanged, and the exponential factors only suppress high-momentum modes.
+Importantly though the nonlocality introduced by $F(\Box/M_*^2)$ does not alter the particle content of the theory.
+The pole structure of the propagators remains unchanged and the exponential factors only suppress high momentum modes.
 As a result, the spectral representation of two-point functions and the optical theorem are preserved, ensuring unitarity.